dog-ball/SidBot/README.md

 # SidBot

-Fine-tune a ResNet pretrained on ImageNet to differentiate pictures of my partner, Sid from people included in the [Flickr Faces HQ Dataset](https://github.com/NVlabs/ffhq-dataset) using the [fastai library](https://docs.fast.ai/tutorial.vision) in computer vision.
+Apply [transfer learning](https://arxiv.org/abs/1805.08974) to train an image classifier to differentiate images of my partner, Sid, from images from the [Flickr Faces HQ Dataset](https://github.com/NVlabs/ffhq-dataset) using the [fastai library](https://docs.fast.ai/).